 Natural light is your friend.
 A cloudy or overcast day, particularly, can produce great results, as clouds work as a giant softbox.

 Make sure your camera is shooting at its highest quality settings, adjusting the ISO between 100-200 to avoid excess noise.
-If you don’t have a point-and-shoot camera or other higher quality option, your cell phone can be sufficient.
+If you don’t have a point-and-shoot camera or other higher-quality option, your cell phone can be sufficient.
 The iPhone offers plenty of apps that allow you comprehensive editing options.
 Adjusting the color, brightness or contrast can allow your image to more closely resemble how the actual artwork appears in person.
-But, don’t go overboard – files that have been heavily post-processed, affecting confusion of medium or quality of artwork are not only heavy on the eyes, but subject to deactivation.
+But, don’t go overboard—files that have been heavily post-processed, affecting confusion of medium or quality of the artwork, are not only heavy on the eyes but subject to deactivation.

-Avoid blurry photos by using a tripod, or makeshift tripod by simple placing the camera on a steady surface.
+Avoid blurry photos by using a tripod or makeshift tripod by simply placing the camera on a steady surface.
 Tip: you’ll have a much better chance of avoiding blur and camera shake if you lock down your lighting.

-A note on signatures – while it’s important to represent ownership of creation, digital watermarks or in camera date and times make your work appear less valuable.
-Instead, make sure the work is signed, and upload a detail shot of it using our Multiple Images feature.
+A note on signatures—while it’s important to represent ownership of creation, digital watermarks or in camera dates and times make your work appear less valuable.
+Instead, make sure the work is signed, and upload a detailed shot of it using our Multiple Images feature.

 Composition and Sizing